Youth Action (Croatia)

 Youth Action (Akcija mladih or AM) is a liberal political party in Croatia founded in 2005 in Lovran.
-The party endorses progressive values and mostly advocates greater youth rights.
+The party endorses progressive values and advocates greater youth rights.
 The party has been active in the area of almost all of Croatia through its branches in almost every bigger city in the country.
 Youth Action regularly criticizes the HDZ/SDP two-party duopoly.

 In 2009, Youth Action merged with the Croatian Youth Party (Hrvatska stranka mladih, HSM).

 At the 2013 local elections, party won 19 seats in the county and city councils in Istria, Primorje-Gorski Kotar and Zadar counties.